NAD180676/picoCTF-writeup/CryptoGraphy/transposition-trial.md

 As the description mentioned, in this txt file, block of 3 chars are got scrambled around, so in other to solve this, we have to rearrange those letters in every blocks, you can either find a python program to decode it, somehow no matter how hard i try to run, it keeps showing error, even i tried other authors' python decode, somehow it still doesn't work for me.

-Fortunately, I figure out a way to decode by hand pretty easy, as the see those first blocks of char, I see a pattern, which is the third char have to be move to the first, then the other two will be push back:
+Fortunately, I figure out a way to decode by hand pretty easy, look at those first blocks of char, I see a pattern, which is the third char will have to move to the first, then the other two will be push back:
 	example: heT		The letter T will be push in front of 'he', and 'he' will be pushed backward => 'The'

 Applying those pattern to solve from the beginning of the line confusing me, so I decided to solve it backward, I counted 3 letters, it will be one block, then just simply put the last char of each block to the front of it, then move to the next block